-During the public review of Draft General Plan 2040, community members and Council members requested more detailed information about how the adoption of the land use changes in the draft plan would affect the City's fiscal health.
-The Alternatives Analysis included a fiscal analysis of each of the three alternatives, so some information is already known.
-To respond to these comments and Council direction, an updated fiscal analysis, based on General Plan 2040's final land use map, has been prepared by Economic & Planning Systems (EPS), economic consultant, to confirm that future growth will be fiscally sustainable and public services can be maintained (Attachment 4).
+During the public review of Draft General Plan 2040, community members and the Council requested more detailed information about how the adoption of the land use changes would affect the City's overall fiscal health.
+The Alternatives Analysis included a fiscal analysis for each of the three alternatives, so some information is already known.
+But to fully respond to these comments and questions, an updated fiscal analysis, based on General Plan 2040's final land use map, was prepared by Economic & Planning Systems (EPS), the General Plan's economic consultant, to confirm that future growth will be fiscally sustainable and public services can be maintained (Attachment 6).
 The fiscal analysis is based on the City's budget documents, interviews with key City service providers (e.g., Police, Fire, Public Works), and well-accepted budget forecasting techniques to evaluate the impact of the assumed buildout of General Plan 2040 on General Fund revenues and General Fund expenditures.
-The fiscal analysis is based on a lower amount of future development than was previously evaluated in the Draft EIR, reflective of Council direction on November 13, 2023, to make changes to the land use map, including removal of the High II land use designations from General Plan 2040.
-Specifically, the fiscal analysis is based on the updated projection of 19,760 new housing units and 3,186,000 new square feet of non-residential development.
+The fiscal analysis is based on the updated growth projections of 19,760 new housing units and 3,186,000 new square feet of non-residential development during the span of General Plan 2040.

-Overall, the fiscal analysis found that the assumed buildout of General Plan 2040 is projected to generate annual General Fund revenues that exceed the costs of providing public services under existing service standards, with an annual net surplus estimated to be \$15.5 million (in 2024 dollars) by 2040 if the buildout occurs as assumed in the analysis.
+Overall, the fiscal analysis found that the assumed buildout of General Plan 2040 is projected to generate annual General Fund revenues that exceed the costs of providing public services under existing service standards, with an annual net surplus estimated to be \$15.8 million (in 2024 dollars) by 2040 if the buildout occurs as assumed in the analysis.
 In addition, the analysis found that General Plan 2040 would be able to accomplish policy objectives related to economic development and fiscal sustainability for the City, such as concentration of new capacity along the El Camino Real corridor in proximity to transit and facilitating redevelopment of underutilized commercial parcels with higher density residential and mixed-use projects, which will support increased General Fund revenue.